piano-miles/SPANet/docs/TTBar.md

 ### `EVENT`

-This section defines that Feynman diagram structure of our event.
+This section defines the Feynman diagram structure of our event.
 We have two **event particles** which we are interested in `t1` and `t2`.
 Each top quark / anti-quark decay into three jets: two light quarks `q1` and `q2` and a bottom quark `b`.
-These final jets are observable and so they belong in the second stage of diagram.
+These final jets are observable and so they belong in the second stage of the diagram.
 We currently only support depth two Feynman diagrams.
 The first stage should be the particles we are interested in studying, and the second the observable decay products.

 ### `PERMUTATIONS`